How to Hire a Web Developer the Right Way

 Recruitment can be a nightmare.
 It can be a long and arduous process.
 And, if you’re looking to hire a web developer, then the technical aspect of this role adds another layer of complexity.

-Where should you start?
+So, where should you start?
 We'll take you through this recruitment process, and assume you have a basic understanding of software development terms and terminology.

 What Should You Prepare?